sujit-kumar-singh/openshift-howto/Quay_Geo_Replication.md

 ubuntu@ubuntu-test:~/quay/geo-rep$
 ```

 ### Configure HAProxy Load balancer

-This HAPROXY VM works as single entry-point for the Registry Traffic
+This HAPROXY VM works as single entry-point for the Registry Traffic.
+In this haproxy configuration for the backend, there is one worker node from each of the OpenShift clusters where openshift router pods are running.

 ```bash
 [root@bastion haproxy]# nslookup 10.10.11.92